Immaculate Conception Catholic Church

 For questions regarding the JPIC Gun Violence Prevention Venn Model, please contact Ken Chiha

-• Parishioners are invited to participate in periodic meetings to work together on this issue, both within our parish and community wide (primarily through our parish work within Durham CAN).
+• Participate in periodic meetings to work together on this issue, both within our parish and community wide (primarily through our parish work within Durham CAN).

 Picture